-Development proposals which will have an adverse effect on scheduled monuments and other nationally important archaeological remains and their settings will not be allowed.
+Development proposals which will have an adverse effect on scheduled monuments and other nationally important archaeological remains and their settings will not be allowed unless there is clear and convincing justification in the form of overriding public benefits.

 4.2.17 Archaeological excavation is, by its nature, a generally destructive process, so the archive is the unique record of this investigation and needs to be preserved and accessible in perpetuity.
 Archives from within Reading Borough are usually added to Reading Museum's collection.
 The Proposals Map shows 'Areas of Archaeological Potential', where there is recognised archaeological potential, although it is also important to recognise that there is a potential for archaeological finds almost anywhere in the Borough.
 All reports submitted to support the application will be written by a qualified heritage professional and should assess impacts and effects to an appropriate level of detail.